BernardGreenberg/MuseScorePlugins/TBD.md

 8/4/2019 \
 "First" , "Last" radio buttons appear, pre-set, when member of tie chain clicked on (articulate) \
 that would require "help" button! \
-triller - offer option of nonlinear acceleration as in TempoChange plugin \
+triller - offer option of nonlinear acceleration as in TempoChange plugin (would defeat decode) \
 ~triller - offer option of 0-n "trailer pieces" on home note, i.e., *Praller*~

 8/30/2019 \